An Update to My Artistic Journey

 New Book for Street Photography Composition

 I recently spent 8 hours a day, for three days straight to rescan over 200 film photos to be included.
 My eyes are bugging out!
-The quality was well worth it though (thanks to my friend James Cowman for recommending the Nikon Super Coolscan 4000).
+The quality was well worth it though.
 I’m using SilverFast 8 for the software and it does an outstanding job.
 I’ve also got tons of diagrams to show each composition and Gestalt psychology technique.
 I’m excited to release to you all, just hang tight.
 It’ll be done in a couple of weeks if everything goes smoothly!